 While it does sound like a paradise, keep in mind that some local laws are extremely strict.
 They dictate just how you’re allowed to build your house.
 But on the other hand, the laws also allow collecting rainwater and encourage raising various kinds of livestock.
 A lot of off-the-grid communities have already made Washington their permanent home.
 Furthermore, you can even purchase a lot that already has a ready-to-use off-the-grid property.

-List of Factors to Consider Before Deciding Where to Live off the Grid
+7 Factors to Consider Before Deciding Where to Live off the Grid in the USA

 - Water source.
 Going off the grid means disconnecting from the water lines.
 It would be better for you to buy a land near a steady and clean water source.
 This could be a lake, a river, a spring, or even a place with a functioning well.
 You cannot survive without water.

 - Weather/climate.
 Some people love the changing seasons, some would prefer a nice weather 365 days a year.
 Figure out what climate suits you the most, what challenges you might be facing in the cold winter, in the hot summer, when it rains and when a tornado passes by.
 You can use a website like usa.com for a research, just look under “Historical Weather” for the area that interests you.
 And if the area is frequented by natural disasters (floods, earthquakes, drought, hurricanes, wildfires, and so on), then perhaps it’s not worth the trouble.
 The number of sunny days per year can also affect whether you should go for off grid or on grid solar (click to learn the difference).

 - Land cost.
 This is not just about finding a price that fits your budget.
 A price tag for the land can hint about its quality.
 The land that’s too cheap could mostly be a swamp or a desert.
 You probably should go for a land with natural resources and an agricultural quality.
 You could also consider buying a smaller lot and invest more money into the structure and equipment.